Moving to Atami, Japan

 We asked people living in Atami to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Atami, you should pack clothing suitable for a humid subtropical climate, including lightweight clothing for hot, humid summers and warmer clothing for mild winters.
 Rain gear, such as a sturdy umbrella and waterproof shoes, is also essential due to the city's high rainfall.
 Pack a good pair of walking shoes as Atami is a hilly city and you may find yourself walking a lot.
 Don't forget to pack swimwear as Atami is famous for its hot springs and beaches.
 Bring along any prescription medications you may need, along with a copy of your prescription and a basic first aid kit.
 It's also a good idea to pack toiletries, as some Western brands may be hard to find.
 If you're planning to cook, you might want to pack some of your favorite non-perishable food items, as they may be difficult to find in Atami.
 Remember to pack important documents such as your passport, visa, driver's license, and any necessary insurance documents.
 Pack a power adapter for your electronics, as Japan uses Type A and B outlets.
-Lastly, consider packing some items to make your new place feel like home, such as photos, favorite books, or small keepsakes," commented one expat who made the move to Atami.
+Lastly, consider packing some items to make your new place feel like home, such as photos, favorite books, or small keepsakes," said one expat in Atami.

 Get Quote